 Within the air spring there are typically two separate elements balancing breakaway friction and small bump sensitivity against support.
 A negative spring pushes back against the main positive spring, and either takes the form of a separate (automatically equalising) air chamber or a coil spring.

-These aren’t used on every fork, but tweaking the size of the (positive) air spring by adding or removing volume spacers (or in-built systems to the same effect) affects the spring curve shape.
+These aren’t used on all mountain bike forks, but tweaking the size of the (positive) air spring by adding or removing volume spacers (or in-built systems to the same effect) affects the spring curve shape.
 More spacers increase spring progression and make it harder to bottom out the fork, while fewer spacers make it easier to get full travel.
 Most forks here have one or two spacers factory-installed.